NOTE from TERRY:

 Curcumin, boswellia, turmeric essential oil, and frankincense oil promote your health – they don’t just block an unwanted condition.
 All of these botanicals reduce the oxidative stresses and inflammation at a cellular level and heal muscle damage, stop pain, and help you feel re-energized.
 You owe it to yourself to explore these natural ingredients for fibromyalgia and chronic fatigue syndrome.
 I think they could make a world of difference and help you feel physically and mentally vibrant again.

-To help address the fatigue, brain fog, and sleep disorders associated with fibromyalgia and chronic fatigue syndrome, I recommend taking high absorption curcumin, uniquely standardized boswellia, turmerones from turmeric oil, and frankincense oil twice daily.
+To help address the fatigue, brain fog, and sleep disorders associated with fibromyalgia and chronic fatigue syndrome, I recommend taking high absorption curcumin, a uniquely standardized boswellia resin extract, turmerones from turmeric oil, and frankincense oil twice daily.